 There are major differences when it comes to growing distinct strains of cannabis.
-Sativa, indica and hybrid strains all have different geographical origins, genetics, shapes, sizes and all have varying cultivation times.
+Sativa, indica and hybrid strains all have different geographical origins, genetics, shapes, sizes and varying cultivation times.
 Yields between strains can vary widely and the end results differ in look, taste, smell and effect.
 Before embarking on the great ganja growing experience, it is essential to procure quality seeds and to know the characteristics of sativa and indica plants - including the sativa vs. indica high - in order to successfully grow each type of strain and produce buds with the characteristics that you want to enjoy.

-The indica and sativa differentiation is something that continues to be debated - nearly all cannabis strains are actually some type of hybrid at this point - but most agree that it goes something like this: Sativa plants are generally understood to produce flowers that provide a stimulating, energizing and cerebral mind high.
+The indica and sativa differentiation is something that continues to be debated - nearly all cannabis strains are actually some type of hybrid at this point - but most agree that it goes something like this: sativa plants are generally understood to produce flowers that provide a stimulating, energizing and cerebral mind high.
 They are good for daytime activities and social situations.
 Indicas are usually more mellow and better for mellow, laid-back activities.
 An indica high is usually very relaxing and is often used as a sleep-aid for many cannabis enthusiasts.

 Sativa strains are genetically based in equatorial regions and thrive in zones that have hot summers and relatively mild winters.
 These growing conditions result in plants that are very tall and take a long time to flower.
 If you are growing sativas indoors, be sure to have enough space in your grow house as some plants can surge to over 10 feet!
 Because of their height and the way that sativa plants grow, they generally yield a bit less that indicas or hybrids, but patient and engaged growers will be rewarded with a plant that provides a unique and energizing high.